-Though Coccoloba is a large and diverse genus of about 150 species, the most commonly grown species is the sea grape or Coccoloba uvifera.
+Though Coccoloba is a large and diverse genus of about 150 species, the most commonly grown species is the sea grape, or Coccoloba uvifera.
 This large shrub is native to the tropical Americas, spanning from South America all the way up to south Florida, and derives its common name from its tendency to grow along the coastline.
-Though they can grow as tall as twenty-five feet, when grown in gardens sea grape is usually kept around ten.
-It can be grown inside as a seedling and then moved outside to tropical gardens as it matures, and it is a popular ornamental plant in the gardens of Florida and the Caribbean islands.
+Though they can grow as tall as 25 feet, they are usually around 10 feet when cultivated in gardens.
+It can be grown inside as a seedling and then moved outside to tropical gardens as it matures, making it a popular ornamental plant in Florida and the Caribbean islands.

-- Light: Lots of tropical sun, although the plant is moderately shade tolerant.
+- Light: Lots of tropical sun, although the plant is moderately shade tolerant

-- Water: The sea grape is drought tolerant, but should be watered if grown in a container.
-Once transferred to the ground, watering is not necessary as long as you live in a tropical area with lots of rainfall, but regular watering can help it grow fuller.
+- Water: The sea grape is drought tolerant, but should be watered if grown in a container; once transferred to the ground, watering is not necessary as long as you live in a tropical area with lots of rainfall, but regular watering can help it grow fuller

-- Temperature: Warm temperatures.
-C. uvifera is not frost tolerant.
+- Temperature: Warm temperatures; C. uvifera is not frost tolerant

-- Soil: Sandy soil is best, but it tolerates a wide range of soil conditions.
+- Soil: Sandy soil is best, but it tolerates a wide range of soil conditions

-- Fertilizer: It can be fertilized with a complete fertilizer like 8-8-8 if planted in soil with low nutrient levels, but will otherwise thrive without regular fertilization.
+- Fertilizer: It can be fertilized with a complete fertilizer like 8-8-8 if planted in soil with low nutrient levels, but will otherwise thrive without regular fertilization